— It is important not to have anything unsaid with the water

 Text Tina Hage

-- I'm also a stick of ice cream.
-At the latest today, I asked my husband to turn up the temperature on the heat pump, she laughs.
+"I'm also a freezer person.
+Just today, I asked my husband to turn up the temperature on the heat pump," she laughs.

 To get the full effect, it is crucial to find calm in the water: